Friends of Parklands

 - Each member will have one voting right, subject to being a member for a minimum period of 2 months

 - Each member (or 2 joint members living in the same household) is required to pay an annual subscription of £5 each calendar year.
 The subscription becomes due on 1 January each year.
-A reminder will be sent by the Membership Secretary, but any member who has not paid their subscription by 31 March of that year will forfeit their membership.
+A reminder will be sent by the treasurer, but any member who has not paid their subscription by 31 March of that year will forfeit their membership.
 This will not preclude them from re-joining at a later date.